 The ‘Other Side’ Of Patient & Caregiver Fear

-I receive about 50 emails each day about heart valve surgery, from both patients and caregivers.
+I receive many each day about heart valve surgery, from both patients and caregivers.
 Unfortunately, many of these emails begin with opening statements like:

 - “Hi Adam – I am scared out of my mind right now, I was just diagnosed with severe aortic stenosis…”

 - “Hi Adam – After monitoring my my mitral prolapse for 10 years, I need surgery.
 Needless to say I’m a wreck…”